MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/copy-configuration.md

     - **Create a legal entity** – Enter the legal entity ID, the legal entity name, and the region that it belongs in.
 Click on the Create legal entity button.
 The legal entity will be created and then added to the list of destination entities. **Note:** This functionality is available in monthly update 3 of the Spring 2017 release.

-    - **Update a legal entity** – Select one or more legal entities from the dropdown list.
+    - **Select a legal entity** – Select one or more legal entities from the dropdown list.
 Click on the Add selected button.
-The legal entity will be created and then added to the list of destination entities. **Note:** This functionality is available in monthly update 3 of the Spring 2017 release.
+The legal entity will be created and then added to the list of destination entities.

 9. Add the entities that represent the information that you want to copy.
 You can add entities by using several methods: